Adjustments and Refunds

 Refund of Credit Balances

-Student account refunds will be processed after the first day of classes in each term and only when a credit actually exists on a student account.
+Student account refunds will be processed after the first day of classes each semester, and only when a credit actually exists on a student account.
 If the credit is the result of a reduction in a student’s charges, the refund will be issued after all necessary adjustments are complete.
 If the credit is the result of financial aid, the refund will be issued only after the disbursement of funds is posted to the student’s account.
-Estimated financial aid does not qualify for a refund.
+Pending financial aid does not qualify for a refund.

 Federal regulations require that credit balances resulting from a Federal Direct PLUS Loan for parents be refunded to the parent borrower unless a written authorization is on file allowing the credit balance to be released to the student.
 Such an authorization must be on file for each Federal Direct PLUS Loan borrowed.